RoboHubEindhoven/suii_manipulation/README.md

 ## Using UR simulator

 It is also possible to use the simulator of UR.
-To use this with the Suii robot model you will need the suii_description package.
-This package is located in [this github repository](https://github.com/RoboHubEindhoven/suii.git).
-You also will need the UR offline simulator.
 The offline simulator is available [here](https://www.universal-robots.com/download/?option=16594#section16593).
 We used version 3.4.5-100, this worked for us.
 After downloading the offline simulator, unpack it in a folder you prefer.

 ### Test offline simulator